pauladarias/My_Portfolio/week1.md

      - 3. Create .rb file in /lib and run
      - 4. And so on: add test, run rspec, add code, run rspec.
      - 5. Commit when the test passes.
 Then refactor and commit again.

+### After the weeked Challenge.
+What could you have done better?
+* Breaking down user stories using INPUT and OUTPUT
+* Time management is something I def need to focus on
+* Commit more often
+* Should have had my own readme file in my repo
+* Didnt feature test as much as should the further into the code I got